-We use a passive investment strategy towards investing when managing our portfolios.
-Meaning we invest in passive mutual funds which track market indices; like the UK FTSE All Share and the US S&P 500.
+We use a passive investment strategy when managing our portfolios.
+This means that we invest in passive mutual funds which track market indices; like the UK FTSE All Share and the US S&P 500.
 We believe there are several benefits towards using this approach:

 A mutual fund is a type of financial product that pools investors’ money together to purchase financial assets, such as Equities and Bonds.
 These track the performance of its relative benchmark and requires minimal human intervention from the fund manager.
 As such, these funds are significantly cheaper than active funds.
 Our use of mutual funds is the core to our passive investment approach.

 At evestor, when we say ‘portfolio’ we simply mean a collection of investments.
 We offer three model portfolios created by our investment committee, these represent three risk levels; 1 – Low Risk (Cautious), 2 – Medium Risk (Balanced) and 3 – High Risk (Adventurous).